Installing and Using Child Safety Seats and Booster Seats

 When car seats are recalled

 Sometimes child safety seats are recalled for safety reasons.
-To check if your child safety seat has been recalled, call the seat's manufacturer or the Auto Safety Hot Line at 888-DASH-2-DOT.
+It is important to register your car seat to make sure that you are notified if the specific product is recalled.
+To check if your child safety seat has been recalled, call the seat's manufacturer or the National Highway Traffic Safety Administration Vehicle Safety Hotline at 888-327-4236.
 If the seat has been recalled, you will be instructed on how to repair it, or how to obtain parts to repair it.